 - Photos and details of any damage.

-Get in touch with the police as soon as you can and let them know that the other driver doesn’t have insurance.
+Then get in touch with the police as soon as you can and let them know that the other driver doesn’t have insurance.

 The MIB should try to reclaim the costs of the accident from the third party where possible.